bioinfo-pf-curie/geniac/docs/install.rst

 We describe here how the analysis pipeline can be installed.
 We assume that the pipeline is available from the git repository ``myGitRepo``  at the url ``http://myGitRepoUrl`` and follows the expected organisation (see :ref:`overview-source-tree`).

-Installation require cmake (version 3.0 or above) and consists of the following sequence.
+Installation requires |cmake|_ (version 3.0 or above) and consists of the following sequence.

 ::